Scaling depth capacity via zero/one-layer model expansion

 We view the large model as the concatenation of a small model and extra parameters $\W_t=[\w_t,\x_t]$ for $t=0,\tau$, and simplify the analysis by assuming $\W^*=[\w^*,\x^*]$.
 We now obtain

-From the viewpoint of large model, we can mathematically view the progressive training as projected gradient descent (PGD) that projects the deeper layers to zero, followed by an instant teleportation of $\x_\tau$ from zero to some good initialization, then continued with SGD.
-In words, the effectiveness of progressive training comes from both optimizers (PGD and SGD) and initialization of new layers.
+From the viewpoint of large model, we can mathematically view the progressive training as projected gradient descent (PGD) that masks deeper layers to zero, followed by an instant teleportation of $\x_\tau$ from zero to good initialization, then continued with SGD.
+In words, the effectiveness of progressive training comes from both optimizers (PGD and SGD) and teleportation of deeper layers.

-Taking a closer look at \eqref{eq:gap}, we can optimize this difference via the following factors. \begin{itemize} \item Initialization strategy of $\x_\tau$: given that $\x_0$ is randomly initialized, (1) if we randomly initialize new layers, then the second term is zero; (2) if we initialize better than random, then the second term is negative and the difference is improved.
-This analysis is visualized in \Cref{fig:resnetGPT_cosine_all}. \item Learning rate schedule $\eta_t$: to minimize $\frac{\sum_{t=1}^{\tau}\eta_t}{\sum_{t=1}^{T}\eta_t}$, we prefer smaller $\eta_t$ for $t\leq \tau$ than for $t>\tau$, contrary to learning rate decay but consistent with WSD schedule, where $\eta_t$ remains constant for most iterations (see \Cref{fig:lr schedule}). \end{itemize}
+Taking a closer look at \eqref{eq:gap}, we can optimize this difference via the following factors. \begin{itemize} \item Initialization strategy of $\x_\tau$: given that $\x_0$ is randomly initialized, (1) if we randomly initialize new layers, then the second term is zero; (2) if we initialize better than random (e.g. copying), then the second term is negative and the difference is improved.
+This analysis is visualized in \Cref{fig:resnetGPT_cosine_all}. \item Learning rate schedule $\eta_t$: to minimize $\frac{\sum_{t=1}^{\tau}\eta_t}{\sum_{t=1}^{T}\eta_t}$, we prefer smaller $\eta_t$ for $t\leq \tau$ than for $t>\tau$, contrary to learning rate decay but consistent with WSD schedule, where $\eta_t$ remains constant during most iterations (see \Cref{fig:lr schedule}). \end{itemize}

 To validate our insights on learning rate schedules, we experiment cosine and WSD schedules each with optimally tuned learning rate in \Cref{fig:lr schedule}.
 We expand small models to large models at every 10\% of total training horizon.
 For ResNet, the small model can still catch up with large model when $\tau\approx 0.8T$ under WSD schedule, but it fails to catch up around $\tau\geq 0.7T$ under cosine schedule; for GPT, the small model can catch up until $\tau\approx 0.8T$ under WSD schedule, but it fails around $\tau\geq 0.5T$ under cosine schedule.